Contains configuration of the REST endpoint: job name, URL and HTTP methods that this endpoint will respond to.

 In production environment, it is recommended to upload the service

 to the Server sandbox and deploy the service using CloverDX Server management console instead.

 This way, you can make sure it has been deployed correctly.

 Figure 51.1.
 Main .rjob editor

 Title of a job.
 It should be a human-readable title.
 Displayed in a documentation and user interface.

-Grayed part cannot be changed and is automatically derived from a CloverDX Server URL.
+A URL of a REST job endpoint where it listens for connections.
+The grayed part cannot be changed and is automatically derived from a CloverDX Server URL.

 The list of HTTP methods this endpoint will respond to.

 If client uses an HTTP method unsupported by the endpoint, they receive a response code: 404 - Not found.